Y-Ysss/vscode-cisco-config-highlight/README.md

 ## Token Color Customizations

+The color of syntax highlighting depends on the theme you have enabled.

+If the theme you currently have enabled does not define the colors, you will need to customize the `settings.json` file.

 Open the settings and add option strings to JSON.
+(You can open the `settings.json` file by typing `Preferences: Open Settings (JSON)` in the command palette.)

-VSCode settings customize sample
+### VSCode settings customize sample
 ``` json
     "editor.tokenColorCustomizations": {
         "textMateRules": [